SURVEY RESULTS NO. 9:

 KNOW MORE: Short story: How to document a flight?

-KNOW MORE: Short story: What is the function of the supporting form?
+KNOW MORE: Short story: What is the function of the Supporting Document?

-KNOW MORE: Short story: What is the validity of the supporting form?
+KNOW MORE: Short story: What is the validity of the Supporting Document?

 KNOW MORE: The 10 typical TA errors: what are the 10 typical errors and misunderstandings?

 KNOW MORE: SURVEY 7: Temporary Admission – how is the 6 months period of stay practically interpreted?

 OPMAS Short articles: gives a short insight in various topics

 OPMAS Short stories: get the essence of the two importation alternatives in a short and quick way